yokawasa/fluent-plugin-azurefunctions/README.md

 ## Configuration

 ### Azure Functions
-You need to create a function (HTTP Trigger) if you don't already have.
-But you need to have an function app first of all that hosts the execution of your functions in Azure.
+Create a function (HTTP Trigger).
+First, you need to have an function app that hosts the execution of your functions in Azure if you don't already have.
 Once you have an function app, you can create a function.
-Here are great instructions:
+Here are instructions:

  * [Create your first Azure Function](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-azure-function)
  * [Azure Functions developer reference](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference)